 The song has remained popular with fans thanks to its catchy hook as well as one of J. Cole’s more lighthearted verses that he delivers in his trademark syllable-bending rap style.

-With a smooth beat and J. Cole’s trademark storytelling, “Three Wishes” is one of the best tracks on his second studio album Born Sinner that features TLC member Rozonda ‘Chilli’ Thomas.
+With a smooth beat and the artist’s trademark storytelling, “Three Wishes” is one of the best J. Cole songs on his second studio album Born Sinner that features TLC member Rozonda ‘Chilli’ Thomas.

 The song tells three stories from different perspectives about people who are making wishes while in relationships with their significant others.

-One of the best tracks on J. Cole’s most recent album “4 Your Eyez Only” that has received critical acclaim from fans and music critics alike, “1985 (Intro to ‘The Fall Off’)” tells a story about how some young hip-hop artists have forgotten where they come from, referring to other rappers who began making music in 2014.
+One of the best J. Cole songs on his most recent album “4 Your Eyez Only” that has received critical acclaim from fans and music critics alike, “1985 (Intro to ‘The Fall Off’)” tells a story about how some young hip-hop artists have forgotten where they come from, referring to other rappers who began making music in 2014.

 The lead single from J. Cole’s “Born Sinner” album, “Power Trip” is a love song that features vocals by R&B singer Miguel.